infinity-arc/support-docs/Docs/Email-Setup-on-Mobile.md

 *Above is an example of the manual settings used for setting up a new account using Outlook for mobile.*

-Once your account is added successfully, you are ready to send and receive emails on your device.
+**Once your account is added successfully, you are ready to send and receive emails on your device.**

--
+Check out [Email setup on desktop]() to set up your account on your desktop.